 This story and photo are re-blogged from Toronto Education Workers Website, http://www.local4400.ca.
 The article is published there without a date or author.
 Complete URL appears at the bottom of this post.

-I was thrilled to learn from Tyrone Tootoosis that the Cree language recordings Jean made of her father, John B. Tootoosis, in preparing his (English language) biography are in Tyrone’s collection, just aching to be transcribed and given back to Cree people working to revitalize their own language.
+I was thrilled to learn that the Cree language recordings Jean made of her father, John B. Tootoosis, in preparing his (English language) biography still exist, just aching to be transcribed and given back to Cree people working to revitalize their own language.

 The book includes many thoughts that are as powerful today as the day they were first recorded, even in English, but how wonderful it would be to see them presented in both languages together!
 The Toronto Education Workers story follows below: